irmk323/periodic-table-api/README.md

     - Once live, the data is expected to receive periodic minor updates
     - The application won't be tested for scaling

-The application must be written in Java, but you may use whichever service and cloud provider you feel is most appropriate to deploy the solution.
+The application must be written in Java

 ## Objective 1